pkkid/conky-pkmeter/README.md

 ```
 pkmeter-conky/pkmeter.py conkyrc && conky
 ```
 That's it, you should see Conky load up and start showing you stats!
+Anytime you modify a configuration value, you will need to rerun pkmeter.py conkyrc.

 Next, you will want to edit a few confiuguration options configure the output to your liking.
 Open up the file `pkmeter-conky/config.json5`.
 In here you will see the basic